My Dreamsnatcher Playlist

 One of my all-time favourite books is Philip Pullman’s 'Northern Lights' – and I knew that with my own book I wanted to create a heroine as punchy as Lyra.
 And so along came Moll – hopelessly flawed but filled with courage and adventurous spirit.
 Little by little, her world was born and before long, it was filled with a cast of invented characters: a wildcat, a fortune-teller, a witchdoctor, tree ghouls and vapours.
 Once I’d written the words of the ancient Bone Murmur, Moll’s adventure had begun...

-When I’m not writing about Moll and Gryff’s adventures, I travel the world looking for my next story, work as a volunteer for a charity called Beanstalk, do star jumps on the top of mountains and remember the good old days when I used to dress up as a unicorn
+When I’m not writing, I travel the world looking for my next story, work as a volunteer for a charity called Beanstalk, campaign hard for Authors4Oceans, do star jumps on the top of mountains and remember the good old days when I used to dress up as a unicorn.

 I grew up in Scotland where weekends were spent building dens in the woods, jumping into icy rivers, hiding in tree houses and running wild across highland glens.
 School came as a bit of a surprise (lots of ‘being inside’ and ‘listening’) but English lessons were great.
 I loved stories – reading them, writing them, listening to them – and it was back then that I discovered worlds behind wardrobes, teachers called Trunchbull and shape-shifting daemons...

 I got through school, despite being branded as ‘unteachable’ and ‘prone to spasmodic outbursts of silliness’ by my headmistress, and after an English degree at Bristol University and several years as an English teacher in Africa, Berkshire and London, I am now back to hiding in tree houses and building dens – sometimes in real life, mostly in my books.